ArsalanAnwer0/Springbook-BankingApp/README.md

-# Spring Boot Banking Application - Complete DevSecOps Pipeline
+# DevSecOps CI/CD Pipeline with EKS Deployment using ArgoCD

 A production-ready Spring Boot banking application deployed on Amazon EKS with a complete CI/CD pipeline using Jenkins, ArgoCD, and comprehensive security scanning.